david-a-parry/ReVERSe/README.md

     python3 -m pip install -r requirements.txt --user python3 -m pip install . --user

+## Test

+If you want to test your installation run the test.sh shell script in the test directory.
+This should complete without errors and produce a CSV output file in test/test_output.

 ## Synopsis

     # Get counts from gnomAD data - make sure you are using the same genome